 Price Action and SMA

 You can see that many of the pull-backs come in between the 20 and the 40 before reverting back into the trend.
-There are between the 20 and the 40 Simple Moving Average is referred to as “The River” and can be used to help identify areas to get back into the market during trending periods.
+There are between the 20 and the 40 Simple Moving Average is referred to as “The River”.
+The river can be used to help identify areas to get back into the market during trending periods.

 As you can see, there are a ton of ways that simple moving averages can be used in Forex trading.
-More often than not, an SMA is just a basic indicator that can serve as an extra bit of info for your trading, or an additional filter for your strategy; but don’t forget that it is most often the small filters and additional details that make or break a trading plan!
+More often than not, an SMA is just a basic indicator that can serve as an extra bit of info for your trading.
+It can also act as an additional filter for your strategy.
+Don’t forget that it is most often the small filters and additional details that make or break a trading strategy!

-Thanks for reading, and be sure to leave a comment if you use Moving Averages in your strategy and how you use them.
+Thanks for reading.
+Be sure to leave a comment if you use Moving Averages in your strategy and how you use them.

 P.S.
 Here is an example, by Casey, of a strategy that uses moving averages: